cutonbuminband/rcounting/README.md

 This is a loosely organised list of things which could be done in the future.
 If you have any suggestions, don't hesitate to write, or to send a pull request.

 * Adding a command line interface for the get and assist finding functionality: Currently only the thread logging script has any form of command line interface
-* Recovering gracefully if a linked comment is inaccessible because it's been deleted or removed
+* ~~Recovering gracefully if a linked comment is inaccessible because it's been deleted or removed~~ This has been done more or less, in that the code tries to see if the reddit object is accessible on pushshift.
 * Making the comment and url extraction less brittle
 * Adding more analyis tools: currently most of the code is focussed on data gathering, rather than analysis
 * Adding code to local storage to save and extract data, and to keep track of what has already been extracted.
 Long-term, it might make sense to try and get a complete listing of all threads and completely bypass the reddit interface.
 That would also resolve the problem of deleted counts and usernames.